NishchayAnand/software-engineering/System Design/LLD/OOP/Design Patterns/Behavioral/Strategy/Notes.md

 # Understanding Strategy Pattern

+**DEFINITION: Strategy Pattern defines a family of algorithms and encapsulatess each one and makes them interchangeable.**

+Think of strategies as behaviors.

+---

 - Encapsulate behavior in a object to delegate functionality.

 - The idea of the Strategy Pattern is for a given interface to assign different variants of an algorithm to different implementations with the choice of which to choose being made at runtime.